 The fact that the critical distance of water molecules dovetails in so well with the properties of water at a flatness of f = 2,500 seems to confirm that this is a good estimate of the flatness of the “flat spot swirl” our supercluster of galaxies resides in.
 It is interesting to speculate that, according to this theory, water could have significantly different properties in another ‘flat spot swirl” that had a significantly different flatness.
 At a lower flatness, water would condense less easily into clouds and rain drops, and be more likely to stay in the vapor state.

-I don’t know enough about cloud formation physics to know whether the gravitational critical distances of Universal Field Cosmology could help explain the process of cloud formation, but it does seem from the above discussion that there is the possibility that they could.
+I don’t know enough about cloud formation physics to know whether the gravitational critical distances of Stationary Energy Theory could help explain the process of cloud formation, but it does seem from the above discussion that there is the possibility that they could.

 Press your browser's "back" button (<) to return to where you were in the main article.